oliverslade/AI-NLP-CD/README.md

   - Load Tests

 Research:
-  - Roger Schank - Conceptual Dependancy
+  - Roger Schank - A Conceptual Dependancy Parser For Natural Language
-    - Real world object with attributes
+    - Real world object with attributes.
-    - Real world actions with attributes
+    - Real world actions with attributes.
+    - Locations.
-    - Locations
+    - Times.

+Report:
-    - Times
+  - Cry
+  - Possibility of using Op-Search and Lexicon to transition real world objects between states.